 Independent support for children of all ages

 Independent supporters can help you and your child through the new SEN assessment process, including:

 - replacing a statement of special educational needs with a new EHCP

 - moving a child from a learning difficulty assessment (LDA) to an EHCP

 Please note that, as an organisation run by volunteers, we are unable to check and update this information as often as we might like, so it might be out of date.
 We suggest that you check the above websites for the most up-to-date info.

 If you would like face-to-face information on EHCPs then please let us know.
-We would be happy to invite Core Assets to come and give advice and information at Saturday Club.
+We would be happy to invite specialists to come and give advice and information at Saturday Club.